-While other company's held off on releasing new streaming devices, Amazon has continued to churn out great options on an annual basis.
+While other companies held off on releasing new streaming devices, Amazon has continued to turn out great options on an annual basis.
 The Fire TV Stick 4K with Alexa Voice Remote from 2019 is one of the best streaming devices you can get, along with being the best Fire TV Stick out of the bunch.
 So when Amazon went ahead and dropped the new Fire TV Stick (2020) and TV Stick Lite, I was intrigued.

 These aim to solve a couple of different problems for those looking at getting a new streaming device.
 There are some flaws, but not enough to mark either of these options as not good value.
 It's clear that Amazon is paying attention to the competition and what has been working.